-Born out of the hardship of the Long March, the new nation would also face dire domestic and international challenges especially in the Cold War era.
+Born out of the hardship of the Long March, the new nation of China under the leadership of Mao Tse Tung would also face dire domestic and international challenges especially in the Cold War era which would test Mao’s resilience and his reputation casting him in the role of both Hero and Villain.

 The Chinese Revolution was a product of the the Chinese Communist Party, and following an internal struggle for Power with Chinese Nationalists under Sun Yet Sen, Mao retreated into the Chinese countryside to embark on what would become known as the ‘Long March’.